seanbehan/holiday/README.md

 ## Default Usage

-Setup path to yaml file and country
+First setup path to a YAML file and set the country code.

 ```ruby